 Many Americans pressured to tip more than they'd like, spending $500 extra yearly (KEYE){ }Many Americans pressured to tip more than they'd like, spending $500 extra yearly (KEYE){ }

+Tipping has been around since the 1800s as a way to thank many service workers.
 In 2024, many feel tipping culture has gotten out of hand, with certain businesses not normally asking for a tip, now doing so.

-“The iPad flipping around, you can very easily put a prompt for a tip on there" said WalletHub writer and editor Christie Matherne.
+“The iPad flipping around, you can very easily put a prompt for a tip on there," said WalletHub writer and editor Christie Matherne.

 More and more people are feeling pressured to tip higher than they would like when going out.
 This is a feeling often referred to as guilt tipping.
 A recent Talker Research surveyfound Americans spend nearly $500 extra on tipping a year, which is more than they would like to.

-“I think we need to understand why, and when we understand why they’re doing it and why or not we should do it, we can try to solve some of the emotional burdens or the emotional feelings we feel about over tipping or not," said Luis Guardia, a financial advisor and owner of Tuyyo Planning Group in Austin.
+“I think we need to understand why, and when we understand why they’re doing it and why or not we should do it, we can try to solve some of the emotional burdens or the emotional feelings we feel about overtipping or not," said Luis Guardia, a financial advisor and owner of Tuyyo Planning Group in Austin.

 ALSO |Texas DPS expands driver license services to Saturdays through September